 Kari choreographed and performed her first solo piece in 1996 as part of the New Dance Alliance Performance Mix Festival at Joyce Soho.
 Her early solo and collaborative choreographies was since regurlary presented in New York at venues including Movement Research at the Judson Church, P.S.122s Avant-Garde-Arama, HotHouse and New Stuff series, Fresh Tracks at Dance Theater Workshop (now New York Live Arts), Joyce Soho, 92nd Street Y Harkness Dance Center Friday´s at Noon and Sunday´s at three series, Dixon Place, Galapagos Art Space, Williamsburg Art Nexus, Chashama Oasis Festival, Context Theater, Joe´s Pub and DanceNOW Festival among others.
 Her first eveninglenght productions were commissioned and presented by Performance Space 122 (now Performance Space New York).

-Kari served as curator of the performance series “New Stuff”, a showcase commissioning new works by emerging choreographers, at Performance Space 122 in New York from 1998-2003.
+Kari also served as curator of the performance series “New Stuff”, a showcase commissioning new works by emerging choreographers, at Performance Space 122 in New York from 1998-2003.

-She was educated as a dancer from an early age at the Norweigan National Opera Ballet School and furthered her studies in modern dance at Alvin Aliey American Dance Center.
-She continued her training in contemporary dance on scholarship at Merce Cunningham Studio, as well as in post-modern dance forms and somatic practises at NY Dance Intensive and various workshops at Movement Research in New York.
-She has since paricipated in numerous workshops and courses to further her fields of interest.
+She was educated as a dancer from an early age at the Norweigan National Ballet School and spent one year studying at the Los Angeles County High School for the Arts.
+She furthered her studies in modern dance at Alvin Aliey American Dance Center and trained on scholarship at Merce Cunningham Studio.
+She has studied post-modern dance forms and somatic practises independently at NY Dance Intensive and continued to take various workshops at studios such as Movement Research while living in New York.
+She has since participated in numerous workshops and courses to further her fields of interest.